nginxinc/nginx-gateway-fabric/docs/proposals/observability.md

     Context *TraceContext `json:"context,omitempty"`

     // SpanName defines the name of the Otel span.
 By default is the name of the location for a request.
+    // If specified, applies to all locations that are created for a route.
     //
     // +optional
     SpanName *string `json:"spanName,omitempty"`